-- 4. Describe the type of tobacco products that are requested during Synar inspections. - a.
-What type of tobacco products are requested during the inspection? - Cigarettes - $\overline{\boxtimes}$ Small Cigars - Cigarillos - Smokeless Tobacco - Electronic Cigarettes/Electronic Nicotine Delivery Systems (ENDS) - Other: Snus, cigarette/rolling papers, e-cigarettes, e-juice, vapor products - b.
+- 4. Describe the type of tobacco products that are requested during Synar inspections.

+- a.
+What type of tobacco products are requested during the inspection?

+- Cigarettes

+- $\overline{\boxtimes}$ Small Cigars

+- Cigarillos

+- Smokeless Tobacco

+- Electronic Cigarettes/Electronic Nicotine Delivery Systems (ENDS)

+- Other EJuice, Vape Pens/Pods

+- b.
 Describe the protocol for identifying what types of products and what brands of products are requested during an inspection.

 When using a male youth inspector, every third attempt must be smokeless tobacco since the use of smokeless tobacco is high in West Virginia.
-The team will decide on what brand to ask for when arriving at the retail establishment seeing what brands are advertised outside of the store.
-The Synar Compliance Specialist will determine which counties and which stores cigarette/rolling papers, e-cigarettes, and other vapor products will be requested so that approximately 10% of all eligible stores are inspected for papers, e-juice, or e-cigarettes.
+The team will decide on what brand to ask for when arriving at the retail establishment seeing what brands are advertised outside of the store cigarette/ e-cigarettes, and other vapor products will be requested of the teams to ask for so that 10% of all eligible stores are inspected for e-juice, e-cigarettes, or vapor products.